averyhiebert/cellerity/README.md

 some ES6 functionality, so don't expect support across all browsers currently in use.

-## Documentation
-Auto-generated documentation for the public API can be found in the `docs/htmlDocs` directory.

-If you have cloned the repository and installed the dev dependencies, you can build the documentation by running `npm run documentation`.

-(It seems that the tests require that you be able to run node as "node" rather than "nodejs"; in Ubuntu or Linux Mint, this can be accomplished by installing the `nodejs-legacy` legacy symlink package.)

 ## Tests
 If you have cloned the repository and installed the dev dependencies, you can run unit tests and generate a code coverage report using `npm test`.

+(It seems that the tests require that you be able to run node as "node" rather than "nodejs"; in Ubuntu or Linux Mint, this can be accomplished by installing the `nodejs-legacy` legacy symlink package.)

 ## Licence
 This package was written by Avery Hiebert and released under the